Aunt Murna’s Jam Cake

 - In a large bowl, cream butter and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Add jam and buttermilk; beat until well blended.
 Sift together dry ingredients; add to batter.
 Beat on low just until combined.
 Stir in the raisins, pineapple and pecans.

 - Pour into two greased and floured 9-in. round baking pans.
-Bake at 350° for 50 minutes or until a toothpick inserted in the center comes out clean.
+Bake at 350° until a toothpick inserted in the center comes out clean, about 50 minutes.
 Cool in pans for 10 minutes before removing to wire racks.

 - For icing, melt butter in a saucepan over medium heat.
 Stir in brown sugar and milk; bring to a boil.
 Remove from the heat.
-Cool just until warm; beat in enough confectioners' sugar until icing achieves spreading consistency.
-Add more sugar for thicker icing; more milk to thin it.
+Cool just until warm; beat in enough confectioners' sugar for icing to reach spreading consistency.
+Add more sugar for thicker icing, more milk to thin it.
 Frost cooled cake.